Arrin “A.Z.” Zadeh

 In his last three years of service as an Assistant Public Defender, A.Z. was assigned to the “DUI Division” where he successfully defended hundreds of clients charged with Driving Under the Influence and other related offenses.
 A.Z.’s success in that capacity was a major reason the partners of Oberman & Rice invited him to join their team.

 At Oberman & Rice A.Z. continues to focus his practice on those accused of Driving Under the Influence (DUI) as well as other driving, alcohol, and drug-related crimes.
 He also continues to defend those accused of other criminal offenses in Tennessee.
 He is proud to share the firm’s focus on providing exceptional service to its clients through legal, legislative, and scientific research.
-A.Z. looks forward continuing his successful legal career with Steve and Sara.
+In the spring of 2017, A.Z. was asked by Steve and Sara to become partner at the Oberman & Rice Law Firm.
+A.Z. was very humbled by the offer and graciously accepted.

-A.Z. is a member of the American Bar Association, Knoxville Bar Association, and Tennessee Association of Criminal Defense Lawyers.
-In his spare time A.Z. serves on the Executive Board of CASA (Court Appointed Special Advocates) for Children – an organization aimed at giving neglected children in Knox County a voice in court and helping their families develop parenting plans to form a stronger and healthier family bond.
+A.Z. is a member of the American Bar Association, Knoxville Bar Association, and National College of D.U.I.
+Defense (where A.Z. is the State Delegate for Tennessee).
+A.Z. also served on the Executive Board of CASA (Court Appointed Special Advocates) for Children – an organization aimed at giving neglected children in Knox County a voice in court and helping their families develop parenting plans to form a stronger and healthier family bond.